bronifty/obsidian_202309/databricks/databricks courses.md

 - dark data is not catalogued
 - cardinality & partitioning
 - access control (rbac/abac) & audits are used for regulatory wrt PII (data governance)
+-
 - data lineage and impact analysis (increase general context of data reduces tribal knowledge)
+-
+- delta sharing
-- delta sharing enables zero-copy sharing capabilities via native integration with tableau, power bi, pandas and java
+	- enables zero-copy sharing capabilities via native integration with tableau, power bi, pandas and java
+	- provides centralized admin & governance as data is governed, tracked and audited from a single location allowing usage to be monitored at the table, partition, and version level.
+	- provide a central marketplace for distribution of data products to anywhere
+	- privacy safe data clean rooms

+- control v data planes security architecture
+	- control plane is managed backend svcs provided by databricks (web app, configs, notebooks repos DBSQL, cluster mgr) - databricks account
+		- data encrypted in transit
+		- used by customer to access data eg from notebook or tableau
+	- data plane is clusters customer account
+		- data encrypted at rest
+	- support/eng tickets allow databricks staff access to customer data only tied to workspace for ltd period in which ticket is open
+	- data plane is run with non-privileged containers
+	- serverless is managed in a databricks account with customer workspace separation

+	- iam
+	- Table ACLs for SQL based authz - SQL statements provide access via views
+	- IAM profiles - clusters assume role
+	- access key
+	- secrets
+	- encryption isolation and auditing
+- serverless sql

+### Data Mgt
+- metastore, catalog, schema, table, view, and function
 -